| Melbourne — loading...

 The Best Pubs in Preston

 Preston’s pub scene is a living contradiction.
-It’s got old-school neighbourhood pubs that have been serving schooners since before the word “craft beer” entered the Australian vocabulary, sitting alongside new-wave venues that serve pét-nats and vegan cocktails in spaces decorated with taxidermy and political statements.
+It’s got old-school neighbourhood pubs that have been serving schooners since before the word “craft beer” entered the Australian vocabulary, sitting alongside new-wave venues that serve pet-nats and vegan cocktails in spaces decorated with taxidermy and political statements.
 The result is a pub landscape that covers more ground than you’d expect from a suburb this size.

 Whether you want a $7 pot in a room that hasn’t changed since 1985, a locally brewed pale ale in an industrial warehouse, or a schooner with a parma in a proper Aussie bistro, Preston has you sorted.
-Here’s where to drink like a local.

 The Olympic Hotel — Bell Street